Lauren-Mercedes/language-click/README.md

 ### The questions repeat, the player may get the same question numerous times in a row.

-![image of console showing testing of fix](assets/readme-media/question-repeat-fix.png) This was fixed in a similiar way to the answer button duplication by removing the question from the array once answered correctly.
+![image of console showing testing of fix](assets/readme-media/question-repeat-fix.png) This was fixed in a similar way to the answer button duplication by removing the question from the array once answered correctly.
 The image shows the testing carried out to ensure the splice was removing the correct question.
 The first console log was the question being played and the second console log was the question the splice removed.

 This caused the game to stop abruptly once every question had been answered without notifying the user.The next and retry buttons don't show anymore, and there was an error in the console as all the questions had been removed from the question set by the above splice method.
 ![image of the game ending](assets/readme-media/game-end.png)